odedrafi/SelaBootcampWeek5Terraform/README.md

   terraform init

-- To deploy the enviroment:
+- To deploy the enviroment :

-  > terraform plan
+  > terraform plan -var-file Staging.tfvars

-  > terraform apply
+  > terraform apply -var-file Production.tfvars

 - To destroy the enviroment: